vfarcic/docker-flow-cron/README.md

 ## *Docker Flow Swarm Listener* support

-Using the *Docker Flow Swarm Listener* support, Docker Services can schedule cron-like jobs.
+Using the *Docker Flow Swarm Listener* support, Docker Services can schedule jobs.
 Docker Flow Swarm Listener listens to Docker Swarm events and sends requests to Docker Flow Cron when changes occurs, every time a service is created or deleted Docker Flow Cron gets notified and manages job scheduling.